 Until the end of the 1980s, Serbia was Europe’s leaders in river transport.
 Around 20 million tonnes of goods were transported annually via the Danube and nearly five million tonnes via the Sava, while Serbian ports handled nearly 12 million tonnes of cargo reloading annually.
 After this period the wars of the ‘90s, sanctions and international isolation have followed, while the period between 2000 and 2010 has been marked by privatisation with catastrophic consequences for the overall development of inland water transport.

-After almost 25 years, the neglect and decline of this mode was halted, with investments again being made in this mode of transport.
+After almost 25 years, the neglect and decline of this mode were halted, with investments again being made in this mode of transport.
 In order to ensure this process was irreversible, it was necessary for it to be defined and guided in a systematic and organised manner.
-In line with this approach we first adopted the Strategy for the Development of Water Transport of the Republic of Serbia 2015-2025, which provided the basis for us to define the Action Plan for implementation of the most important strategic goals during 2016.
-Under the scope of the Action Plan, we defined a list of the most important projects and after that a work on the preparation of technical documentation and the securing of funds for their implementation has been initiated.
+In line with this approach, we first adopted the Strategy for the Development of Water Transport of the Republic of Serbia 2015-2025, which provided the basis for us to define the Action Plan for the implementation of the most important strategic goals during 2016.
+Under the scope of the Action Plan, we defined a list of the most important projects and after that, a work on the preparation of technical documentation and the securing of funds for their implementation has been initiated.

 A proof of the extent to which the approach to this mode of transport has changed is the fact that the total value of planned and implemented projects in water transport in the 2000 to 2014 period amounted to €18.5 million, while the value of projects that have been launched or are planned for implementation in the period from 2014 to 2025 totals 202.5 million euros.

-In addition to approving grants from the EU’s IPA and CEF funds, there has also been ratification of the Financial Agreement for the Development of River Transport Infrastructure with the European Investment Bank, worth a total of 100 million euros, which will be used in combination with other sources of financing.
+In addition to approving grants from the EU’s IPA and CEF funds, there has also been the ratification of the Financial Agreement for the Development of River Transport Infrastructure with the European Investment Bank, worth a total of 100 million euros, which will be used in combination with other sources of financing.

 PROJECTS IN WATER TRANSPORT

 After three years of programming and contracting, during 2017 we started implementing two important projects aimed at improving navigation conditions in the Serbian section of the Rhine-Danube Corridor.
-Work began in 2018 on the project “River training and dredging works on Danube”, while by the beginning of April 2019 we will fully realise the project “Development of Navigation Monitoring System on the inland waterways (AtoN)”.
+Work began in 2018 on the project “River training and dredging works on the Danube”, while by the beginning of April 2019 we will fully realise the project “Development of Navigation Monitoring System on the inland waterways (AtoN)”.
 These two projects have a total value of 18 million euros and are financed from the IPA 2013 programme.

 One of the most important projects we’ve launched is “Upgrade of the Iron Gate 1 Navigational Lock”, which has a value of 28.5 million euros.
-This project is of huge importance, because the unhindered functioning of water transport on the Danube in Europe is dependent on the functioning of these locks.
+This project is of huge importance because the unhindered functioning of water transport on the Danube in Europe is dependent on the functioning of these locks.
 Tenders have been conducted for the selection of works contractors and supervision, so we expect to close the locks in September in order to launch works, with a December 2020 deadline for completion of works.

 The total value of projects in water transport in the 2000 to 2014 period amounted to €18.5 million, while in the period from 2014 to 2025 it will total 202.5 million euros

-During the project “River training and dredging works on Sava”, works were conducted during 2017 on the critical sector “Kamičak”, while in 2018 the same was done at the critical sector “Šabac” and in 2019 we are planning to complete works at this sector.
+During the project “River training and dredging works on the Sava”, works were conducted during 2017 on the critical sector “Kamičak”, while in 2018 the same was done at the critical sector “Šabac” and in 2019 we are planning to complete works at this sector.
 Remaining after this will be works carried out on three more critical sectors of the Sava, in “Sremska Mitrovica”, “Klenak” and the “Drina and Sava Confluence”.
 The value of works on all critical sectors of the Sava totals nine million euros.